dylan-lang/dylan-programming-book/source/collect.rst

 elements with the new sequence.
 If two elements of a collection refer to the same object, then modifying the element of one of the collections affects the value of the element of the other collection.
-We illustrate this behavior in `See Destructive operations and shared structure <collect.htm#75418>`_.
+We illustrate this behavior in `Destructive operations and shared structure <collect.htm#75418>`_.

 Destructive operations and shared structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Consider the following example, and Figures `See State before the
+Consider the following example, and Figures `State before the
-element is changed. <collect.htm#13263>`_ and `See State after the
+element is changed. <collect.htm#13263>`_ and `State after the
 element is changed. <collect.htm#38430>`_.

 *// Firste we construct a vector of two vectors